& THE OSLO FJORD: Royal home and capital city; friendly

 Norway's mountainous interior.
 Steep fjord walls reaching from sea level

-to alpine heights.
+Site by UNESCO.
 Remote villages connected by ocean-going ships,

 convoluted, tunneled roadways, and a spectacular mountain railway.